 Configure RAM authorization

-If you synchronize SLS data to AnalyticDB for MySQL across different Alibaba Cloud accounts, you must create a RAM role on the source account, grant specific permissions to the RAM role, and modify the trust policy of the RAM role.
-If you are synchronizing SLS data only within the same account, you can skip this step and proceed to create a data source.
-For more information, see Create a data source.
+To synchronize SLS data to AnalyticDB for MySQL across different Alibaba Cloud accounts, you must create a Resource Access Management (RAM) role in the source account, grant precise permissions to the RAM role, and modify the trust policy of the RAM role.
+If you synchronize SLS data within the same account, skip this step and proceed to Create a data source.

 Create a RAM role.
 For more information, see Create a RAM role for an Alibaba Cloud account.

-NoteWhen you configure the Select Trusted Cloud Account parameter, select Other Cloud Account and enter the ID of the Alibaba Cloud account that owns the AnalyticDB for MySQL cluster.
-You can log on to the Account Center to view the Account ID on the Overview page.
+NoteWhen configuring the Principal Name parameter, select Other Account and enter the ID of the Alibaba Cloud account that contains the AnalyticDB for MySQL cluster.
+You can log on to the Account Centerand view the Account ID on the Security Settings page.

 Grant the AliyunAnalyticDBAccessingLogRolePolicy permission to the RAM role.
 For more information, see Grant precise permissions to a RAM role.